AIM-SE/DIF-SR/README.md

 This repo is based on [RecBole](https://github.com/RUCAIBox/RecBole).

 ## Contact
 Feel free to contact us if there is any question.
-(YueqiXIE, yxieay@connect.ust.hk; Peilin Zhou, zhoupalin@gmail.com)
+(YueqiXIE, yxieay@connect.ust.hk; Peilin Zhou, zhoupalin@gmail.com; Russell KIM, russellkim@upstage.ai)